StefanTeleaba/StefansGuideToEverything/Character Classes/Barbarian/Barbarian Subclasses/Barbarian - Path of Wild Magic.md

-# Path of the Ancestral Guardian
+# Path of Wild Magic
 *by*
 *PerfectlyCircularSeal*
 *Shades the Mothman*